You did it. Your Washington LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 Filing In Person: Live near Olympia?
 You’re also welcome to hand-deliver your form to the physical office at 801 Capitol Way S.

-Typical processing times for hard copy filing is 10-12 business days.
-If you’re in a hurry and that’s not quite fast enough, you can pay an additional $50 for expedited processing – 2 business days for mailed forms or the same day for in-person ones.
+Typical processing times for hard copy filing are 10-12 business days.
+If you’re in a hurry and that’s not quite fast enough, you can pay an additional $50 for expedited processing – two business days for mailed forms or the same day for in-person ones.
+Or, you could just file online for immediate processing.

 Does the State Send Reminders?